Freedom of association: United States Constitution

-Issues

 Intimate association

 A fundamental element of personal liberty is the right to choose to enter into and maintain certain intimate human relationships.
 These intimate human relationships are considered forms of "intimate association."
 The paradigmatic example of "intimate association" is the family.
 Depending on the jurisdiction it may also extend to abortion, birth control and private, adult, non-commercial and consensual sexual relationships.

 Expressive association

 In the United States, expressive associations are groups that engage in activities protected by the First Amendment – speech, assembly, press, petitioning government for a redress of grievances, and the free exercise of religion.
 In Roberts v.
-United States Jaycees, the U.S. Supreme Court held that associations may not exclude people for reasons unrelated to the group's expression.
+United States Jaycees, the U.S. Supreme Court held that laws banning associations from excluding people for reasons unrelated to the group's expression are constitutional.
 However, in the subsequent decisions of Hurley v.
 Irish-American Gay, Lesbian, and Bisexual Group of Boston, the Court ruled that a group may exclude people from membership if their presence would affect the group's ability to advocate a particular point of view.
 The government cannot, through the use of anti-discrimination laws, force groups to include a message that they do not wish to convey.

-However, this concept does not now apply in the University setting due to the Supreme Court's ruling in Christian Legal Society v.
-Martinez (2010), which upheld Hastings College of Law policy that the school's conditions on recognizing student groups were viewpoint neutral and reasonable.
+This concept continues to apply broadly to private groups, notwithstanding the Supreme Court's ruling in Christian Legal Society v.
+Martinez (2010), which upheld Hastings College of Law policy that a student group on campus could not enjoy university recognition while excluding people from group activities by requiring them to undergo a religious test.
+The Court found that the school's conditions on recognizing student groups were viewpoint neutral and reasonable.
 The policy requires student organizations to allow "any student to participate, become a member, or seek leadership positions, regardless of their status or beliefs" and so, can be used to deny the group recognition as an official student organization because it had required its members to attest in writing that "I believe in: The Bible as the inspired word of God; The Deity of our Lord, Jesus Christ, God's son; The vicarious death of Jesus Christ for our sins; His bodily resurrection and His personal return; The presence and power of the Holy Spirit in the work of regeneration; [and] Jesus Christ, God's son, is Lord of my life."
-The Court reasoned that because this constitutional inquiry occurs in the education context the same considerations that have led the Court to apply a less restrictive level of scrutiny to speech in limited public forums applies.
+The Court reasoned that Hastings sought to treat all student groups equally; the CLS, on the other hand, sought an exemption to apply a religious test to their membership.
 Thus, the college's all-comers policy is a reasonable, viewpoint-neutral condition on access to the student organization forum.